annalea-albright/EUREC4A/README.md

 # EUREC4A
-Analysis scripts for EUREC4A field campaign data
+Initial analysis scripts for EUREC4A field campaign data

+# Conceptual model